jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 ### CodePipeline

-Now that we have a  let's create a codepipeline.
+Let's create your CICD Pipeline on AWS console!

 1. Go to "CodePipeline" on AWS console
 2. Create Pipeline
 3. Enter your pipeline's name
 4. If you already have an existing role, choose it.
-Or create a new role.
+Otherwise, create a new role.

 ![header image](img/1-codepipeline-initial.png)

 ### CodePipeline - Source Stage
-Then we can add source.
+Then we can add source - which is CodeCommit in this tutorial.
+You can add any source (e.g. Github)

 1. Choose "CodeCommit" (You can use Github or any code repo.
 If you're following along my tutorial, choose CodeCommit.)
 2. Choose Repository name - the CodeCommit repo that you've created earlier.